Prelude to the Mishima Incident: 1968 (Shōwa 43)

 On October 3, at a teach-in with general students held at Waseda University, Mishima responded that the reason he was so committed to anti-communism was that freedom of speech was not guaranteed, and that while a communist society was touted as being classless, in reality it was a class society with a terrifying power structure of a "huge bureaucracy."
 And, regarding the postwar Emperor, Mishima stated that Shinzō Koizumi (小泉信三) went too far in his attempts to modernize the Emperor system, resulting in it degenerating into a "Weekly magazine Imperial family" that became the subject of fodder for weekly magazines, and criticized Koizumi for not realizing until his death that his idea, "eliminating the dignity of the Emperor will connect the Emperor with the people" was itself wrong.

-On October 5, the official founding ceremony of the "Tatenokai" was held at the National Education Hall (国立教育会館, Kokuritsu kyōiku kaikan) in Toranomon, Minato-ku, with Mishima, the first student leader Hiroshi Mochimaru, and other core members.
+On October 5, the official founding ceremony of the "Tatenokai" was held at the National Hall of Education (国立教育会館) in Toranomon, Minato-ku, with Mishima, the first student leader Hiroshi Mochimaru, and other core members.
 The exact number of members of the Tatenokai at this time, including Mishima, was 47, and 35 of them attended the ceremony.
 A newspaper scooped the event and reported it in a caricature manner.

-On October 21, International Anti-War Day (国際反戦デー, Kokusai Hansen dei), Mishima and the Tatenokai members, Colonel Yamamoto and his students from the JGSDF Research School (JGSDF Kodaira School) infiltrated the Shinjuku riot demonstrations of New Left Zengakuren which opposing the Vietnam War and the U.S.-Japan Security Treaty (Anpo), to understand the situation and to investigate who the leaders of the organizations were.
+On October 21, International Anti-War Day (国際反戦デー), Mishima and the Tatenokai members, Colonel Yamamoto and his students from the JGSDF Research School (JGSDF Kodaira School) infiltrated the Shinjuku riot demonstrations of New Left Zengakuren which opposing the Vietnam War and the U.S.-Japan Security Treaty (Anpo), to understand the situation and to investigate who the leaders of the organizations were.
 Mishima also had been received lectures from Colonel Yamamoto on "coup d'état studies."

 As the air filled with black smoke from Molotov cocktails and Tear gas, Mishima, with bloodshot eyes, remained motionless as he watched the battle between the Riot Police Unit and New Left Zengakuren.
 The location then shifted to Ginza, and as they watched the fierce urban warfare with stones flying, from the roof of a Kōban, Mishima's body was trembling with excitement, as Colonel Yamamoto, who was standing right next to him, noticed.
-That same day, the New Left "Socialist Student Union" (社会主義学生同盟, Shakai shugi gakusei dōmei) also attempted to storm the Ministry of Defense in Roppongi, and the Riot Police Unit fought back with ferocious water cannons, but they were able to break through the main gate.
+That same day, the New Left "Socialist Student League" (社会主義学生同盟) also attempted to storm the Ministry of Defense in Roppongi, and the Riot Police Unit fought back with ferocious water cannons, but they were able to break through the main gate.